Get the kit — A$297

 Induction is the bridge between recruitment and unsupervised practice.
 A worker who commences an overnight shift in a SIL house without adequate induction is a risk to themselves and the participants in their care.
 Your HR policy must specify what induction must cover, in what timeframe, and what documentation must be completed before a worker commences unsupervised work.

-The SIL Rescue Kit's Staff Induction Checklist (Doc 32) provides a 26-item checklist covering all required induction topics.
+The Complete SIL Kit's Staff Induction Checklist (Doc 32) provides a 26-item checklist covering all required induction topics.
 At minimum, induction must cover:

 Mandatory Training Requirements